kma32527/Directed-search-algorithm-for-academic-research/README.md

 # Recommender System for Academic Literature
 This is an experiment in using text mining on academic literature in a prospective manner.
-The eventual goal is to develop a tool for identifying novel interdisciplinary connections.
+The eventual goal is to develop a tool for identifying novel interdisciplinary research connections.
 I extract keyword-like features from research documents to pick up on latent terminological trends.

 # Files